Cephalosporins are beta-lactam antibiotics and have a beta-lactam ring in their structure, working to inhibit bacterial cell wall biosynthesis.

-Fifth generation cephalosporins are indicated for treating bacteria, which are otherwise resistant to other commonly used antibiotics.
-An example which this drug class is effective against includes MRSA.
+Fifth-generation cephalosporins are indicated for treating bacteria that are otherwise resistant to other commonly used antibiotics.
+One example of this drug's effectiveness is against MRSA.

-This drug class has a broad spectrum of applicability and inhibit growth of a wide variety of gram-positive and gram-negative bacteria.
+This drug class has a broad spectrum of applicability and inhibits the growth of a wide variety of gram-positive and gram-negative bacteria.

 Ceftobiprole is a newer medication used for healthcare-associated pneumonia (HCAP), which has powerful antipseudomonal coverage.
-Additionally, this drug also has MRSA strains which are less susceptible to daptomycin, vancomycin or linezolid.
+Additionally, this drug also covers MRSA strains which are less susceptible to daptomycin, vancomycin, or linezolid.

-It should be noted that unlike 3rd and 4th generation cephalosporins, this particular 5th generation cephalosporin is not effective against Pseudomonas infections.
+It should be noted that, unlike 3rd and 4th-generation cephalosporins, 5th-generation cephalosporins are not effective against Pseudomonas infections.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)